 Composite is the most popular siding alternative to wood and it’s the most popular decking alternative to wood too.
 Why?
 Mainly, because of durability and maintenance.
 Typically made from a blend of wood and plastic, composite has the look of wood, but the longevity of manmade materials and is unlikely to warp, rot, splinter or even require upkeep at all.

-Make it Green: If composite sounds too good to be true, then know the it’s the environment that takes the impact in situations like these.
+Make it Green: If composite sounds too good to be true, then know that it’s the environment that takes the impact in situations like these.
 However, some brands create their composite decking products from recycled plastic and wood fibres, which is a much more sustainable option.

 Stone

 Make it Green: There are as many choices within the stone decking world as there are in the wood one.
-A few common stone types used to build decks and patios include………..
+A few common stone types used to build decks and patios include brick, flagstone, concrete pavers, tiles and all different types of cut stone, i.e.: limestone, granite, slate.
+Where you get your stone from will play a large role in its sustainability, as transporting heavy materials over long distances have high carbon footprints.

 PVC